tyler-technologies-oss/forge-design-system/docs/components/page/filter-sidesheet/filter-sidesheet.md

 - Users are likely to filter on only a single dimension.
 Use a table and [column filters](/components/table/table#column-filters) instead.

-### Examples

-- See a filter sidesheet in action in the [Employee Access Calendar case study](/get-started/other/case-studies/ess-calendar).

 ---

 ## Parts